 - High efficiency cells.
 We have finished commercializing our in-house developed black silicon technology on multi wafers.
-All our multi cell capacity is converted as at December 31, 2017.
-This self-developed, wet chemical texturing is a unique, IP-protected and cost effective technology and will significantly increase solar cell efficiency due to advanced light absorption and surface passivation.
+All our multi cell capacity has been converted as at December 31, 2018.
+This self-developed, wet chemical texturing is a unique, IP-protected and cost-effective technology and significantly increase solar cell efficiency due to advanced light absorption and surface passivation.
 We are continuously commercializing PERC (passivated emitter and rear cell) technology in order to further increase cell efficiency.
 Mass production of PERC commenced in our Yancheng facility in March 2016.
-We are now expanding the technology to include multi crystalline (P4 technology) and using it in our manufacturing sites in Yancheng, Suzhou and Thailand as well.
-We also have focused research and development initiatives on N-type bifacial cell, PASSCon cell, heterojunction cell, IBC cell and other high efficiency cell designs.
-With these advanced technologies, we can significantly lower the LCOE (levelized cost of energy) on the system level and improve our products' market competitiveness. - Solar module manufacturing technologies.
+We are now expanding the technology to include multi-crystalline (P4 technology) and using it in our manufacturing sites in Yancheng, Suzhou and Thailand.
+We also have focused research and development initiatives on N-type bifacial cell, PASSCon cell, heterojunction (HJT) cell, IBC cell and other high efficiency cell designs.
+With these advanced technologies, we can significantly lower the LCOE on the system level and improve our products' market competitiveness. - Solar module manufacturing technologies.
 Since the opening of our Center for Photovoltaic Testing and Reliability Analysis, we have focused on developing state-of-the-art testing and diagnostic techniques that improve solar module production yield, efficiency and reliability.
 We are the first to convert all our production lines to mass production of five bus-bar cells and modules.
-We will extend our product competitiveness by commencing volume production of our multi bus-bar cell and modules with higher module wattage in the second quarter of 2018.
+We extended our product competitiveness by commencing volume production of our multi bus-bar cell and modules with higher module wattage in the second quarter of 2018.
 HDM modules are also being produced and shipped.
 We have developed new technology for PID-resistant modules, which have received certification by the TUV SUD and the VDE testing and certification institutes.
-Our black silicon and Quintech module technology has improved the output power.
-We also started mass production of double-glass modules that are market-leading in yield, cell-to-module power loss and cost, in 2017. - Power system integration and solar application products.
-We began to explore power system integration products and expanded our research and development efforts in solar application products and commercial sales of such products in 2015. - Solar power system development, energy storage system, off-grid power system, micro grid system and smart grid system.
+Our BiKu, HiKu, HiDM and other module technologies have improved the output power and module efficiency, and more importantly, improved energy generation, system performance and reliability.

+- Power system integration and solar application products.
+We have begun to explore power system integration products and have expanded our research and development efforts in solar application products and commercial sales of such products. - Solar power system development, energy storage system, off-grid power system, micro grid system and smart grid system.
 As we continue to move into the downstream energy segment, we have strengthened the capabilities of our engineering staff and increased investment in these areas.